ririkuchuu/rimarofficial/README.md

 ## Course Project for Fundamentals of Computing

-All contents of this websitr are strictly for submission purposes only.
+All contents of this website are strictly for submission purposes only.